MDIL-SNU/SHERPA/README.md

 ## Miscellaneous
-1. Fixed atoms in `INIT_CONFIG` will not move during saddle point searches.
-2. INCAR, KPOINTS, and POTCAR should be prepared in the current directory for `SPS_VASP`.
+1. INCAR, KPOINTS, and POTCAR should be prepared in the current directory for `SPS_VASP`.
-3. To use hybrid potentials for LAMMPS, append `pair_coeff`s with the delimiter (|) among them.
+2. To use hybrid potentials for LAMMPS, append `pair_coeff`s with the delimiter (|) among them.
 For example,
 ```text
 PAIR_COEFF = 1 1 potential_saved_1 | 1 2 potential_saved_2